Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures

-\begin{rem} Theorem \ref{thm:hdrfuk} holds for a field $\K$ of any characteristic, at least whenever the Fukaya category and relevant structures are defined over $\K$.
-Moreoever it is true for any grading structure that can be defined on the relevant Fukaya category (for instance, it holds for the $\Z/2$-graded Fukaya category of a monotone symplectic manifold over a field of any characteristic).
+\begin{rem} Theorem \ref{thm:hdrfuk} holds for a field $\K$ of any characteristic over which the Fukaya category and relevant structures (satisfy $(\star)$ and) are defined, for any grading structure that can be defined on the given Fukaya category (for instance, it holds for the $\Z/2$-graded Fukaya category of a monotone symplectic manifold over a field of any characteristic).
 In contrast, for an arbitrary smooth and proper $\Z/2$-graded dg category in characteristic zero, the noncommutative Hodge-de-Rham degeneration is not yet established (though it is expected).
 And it is not always true in finite characteristic.

 An incomplete explanation for the degeneration property holding for finite characteristic smooth and proper Fukaya categories may be that the Fukaya category over a characteristic $p$ field $\K$ (whenever Lagrangians are monotone or tautologically unobstructed at least) may always admit a lift to second Witt vectors $W_2(\K)$.\footnote{The author wishes to thank Mohammed Abouzaid for discussions regarding this point.} \end{rem}